talos-rit/project_documentation/prototype_docs/P1/P1_plan.md

     - There is 1 camera

 ### Stretch Features
+The features that are ready to be worked on if all of the planned features are completed within the iteration.

+- Arm moves accurately (to the degrees)
 - Operator has counter-oversteer
 - AI runs and sends commands to the arm with the camera attached to the arm